 We’ve said it before: We love festivals.
 If they involve food and beer, all the better.
 By chance, we’ve had the fortune of being able to partake in local events on numerous occasions during our journey, like the Cape Town Beer Fest and the Kotor Karneval.… Read the rest

 Spring is in the air.
 The sun is shining.
 The birds are chirping.
-And the Ljubljana cafe culture is bustling with outdoor cafes along the river in full swing.
+And the Ljubljana cafes are in full swing.

 We’re going to let you in on a not-so-little secret: We like beer.
 And, we love craft beer.
 And right now, Nova Runda craft brew from Zagreb, Croatia is pretty high on our list.